-A. Upon completion of all conditions of preliminary and final plan approval, applicants shall submit two clear and legible blue or black line prints on Mylar and five paper prints of the record plan of subdivision and/or land development including all sheets of the plan set.
-Major subdivision plan applications shall include a disk or compact disk of the record plan prepared on AutoCAD Version 14 or more recent edition.
+- A. Upon completion of all conditions of preliminary and final plan approval, applicant shall submit one clear and legible black line Mylar print and two paper prints, all executed by the applicant bearing appropriate engineering and surveying seals, and a PDF copy of the plan set on a compact disk.
 [Amended 5-10-1999 by Ord.
-No.

-99-4; 2-25-2002 by Ord.
-No. 2002-3]

-- B. Drafting standards.
+No. 99-4; 2-25-2002 by Ord.
+No. 2002-3; 2-25-2013 by Ord.
+No. 2013-1; 7-25-2016 by Ord.
+No. 2016-001; 12-10-2018 by Ord.
+No. 2018-004] - B. Drafting standards.
 The standards required for a record plan shall be the standards outlined in §§ 140-16 and 140-17. - C. All plans must be acknowledged with a raised Notary Seal affixed; raised seal of registered engineer and/or surveyor responsible for the plan; and raised seal of architect and/or landscape architect who collaborated in the preparation of the plan; and if the applicant is a corporation, a raised Corporate Seal.
 All plans must be approved by the Board of Supervisors together with the raised official seal. - D. General information.
 The general information required for a record plan shall be the general information required by §§ 140-16 and 140-17. - E. Existing features.
-The existing features required to be shown on a record plan shall be the existing features required by §§ 140-16 and 140-17. - F. Proposed improvements.
+The existing features required to be shown on a record plan shall be the existing features required by §§ 140-16 and 140-17.

+- F. Proposed improvements.
 Proposed improvements as required by §§ 140-16 and 140-17 shall be included on the record plan. - G. Notes and certificates.
-The record plan must include the required notes and certificates: - (1) On all applications where improvement construction plans are required, the following note shall appear on the record plan: "Sheets 2 through \\\\\\ inclusive, on record at the Township, shall be considered a part of the approved final plan as if recorded with same."
-These shall be listed by sheet number and title on the record plan. - (2) The signature of the registered engineer and/or surveyor certifying that the plan represents a survey made by him; that any existing monumentation shown hereon exists as located; and the dimensional and geodetic details are correct. - (3) An acknowledgment as follows: - (a) Where the owner(s) are individuals, all shall join as follows:
+The record plan must include the required notes and certificates:

+- (2) The signature of the registered engineer and/or surveyor certifying that the plan represents a survey made by him; that any existing monumentation shown hereon exists as located; and the dimensional and geodetic details are correct. - (3) An acknowledgment as follows: - (a) Where the owner(s) are individuals, all shall join as follows: